coldskull/Vehicle_Detection/README.md

 The largest amount of time spent was on tuning the heatmap thresholds and incorporating historic frame information into current frame calculations (with appropriate weights) in order to make the bounding boxes smoother.

-My classifer seems to work better on the darker car.
+When using YUV color space, My classifer seems to work better on the darker car.
 This results in some sections of the video not detecting the white car.
 Part of the problem could be that udacity dataset may have less number of images for white cars.
-Although my classifier has accuracy of 0.979 , in some sampe images, number of `detections` for white car were less compared to the other car.
+Although my classifier has accuracy of 0.979 , in some sample images, number of `detections` for white car were less compared to the other car.

+After changing to `HLS` color space, the white car does register higher number of `detections`.
+But with `HLS` color space, the classifier also has quite a lot of false positive detections.
+These were mainly removed by higher level of heatmap thresholding

+I also added a sanity step in the pipeline to use bounding boxes found in previous frame if the current frame does not give any detections resulting in bounding boxes.